 We currently utilize intellectual property including branding, processes and recipes which we have licensed.
-While the company's licenses are in good standing, they may be terminated by the licensor if there is a breach of the license agreement, or the license may not be renewed on conditions acceptable to the Company.
+While the Company's licenses are in good standing, they may be terminated by the licensor if there is a breach of the license agreement, or the license may not be renewed on conditions acceptable to the Company.
+Other factors may also impact the intellectual property licenses held by the Company, including a licensor being acquired by a third party purchaser.
+There is no assurance that the Company will be able to successfully maintain or renew an intellectual property licenses should a licensor be acquired.
+Any loss or non-renewal of an intellectual property license could have an adverse effect on the Company's businesses, financial conditions and results of operations, and the market price of the Company's securities.